gringolalia/vulchur-kulchur/customize.md

 ---
-title: Customize
+title: Improvisando
 layout: page
 pager: true
 ---

 This page describes some ways to customize the website.
 {.lead}

 Theme
 =====